shashankaman/BCG-Sales-Profitability-Dashboard/README.md

 ## 2️⃣ BCG Sales & Profitability Dashboard

+### 📌 About This Project

+This project is inspired by consulting-style executive dashboards, focusing on understanding not just sales growth but true profitability drivers across regions and products.
+The objective was to provide leadership with a high-level strategic view of business performance.

+The dashboard emphasizes clean data modeling, profit and margin analysis, and well-structured KPIs to uncover where value is actually being created.
+Insights are presented in a concise, executive-friendly format aligned with real consulting deliverables.

+This project reflects my ability to think beyond raw numbers and deliver strategy-oriented analytics suitable for senior management decision-making.

 ### 📌 Business Problem (WHY)

 Senior leadership needs an executive-level view to understand not just revenue growth, but profitability drivers across regions and products.
 Traditional reports focus on sales numbers but fail to explain where real value is created.